-Risk-sensitive optimization considers problems in which the objective involves a risk measure of the random cost, in contrast to the typical expected cost objective.
-Such problems are important when the decision-maker wishes to manage the variability of the cost, in addition to its expected outcome, and are standard in various applications of finance and operations research.
-In reinforcement learning (RL) [33], risk-sensitive objectives have gained popularity as a means to regularize the variability of the total (discounted) cost/reward in a Markov decision process (MDP).
+We consider stochastic optimization problems in which the objective involves a risk measure of the random cost, in contrast to the typical expected cost objective.
+Such problems are important when the decision-maker wishes to manage the variability of the cost, in addition to its expected outcome, and are standard in various applications in finance and operations research (OR).

-Many risk objectives have been investigated in the literature and applied to RL, such as the celebrated Markowitz mean-variance model [19], Value-at-Risk (VaR) and Conditional Value at Risk (CVaR) [22, 35, 26, 12, 10, 36].
-The view taken in this paper is that the preference of one risk measure over another is problem-dependent and depends on factors such as the cost distribution, sensitivity to rare events, ease of estimation from data, and computational tractability of the optimization problem.
-However, the highly influential paper of Artzner et al. [2] identified a set of natural properties that are desirable for a risk measure to satisfy.
-Risk measures that satisfy these properties are termed coherent and have obtained widespread acceptance in financial applications, among others.
-We focus on such coherent measures of risk in this work.
+There are various approaches to quantify the risk of a random cost, such as the celebrated Markowitz mean-variance model [1], or the more recent Value at Risk (VaR) and Conditional Value at Risk (CVaR) [2].
+The preference of one risk measure over another depends on factors such as sensitivity to rare events, ease of estimation from data, and computational tractability of the optimization problem, and in general, there is no single choice that dominates the rest.
+However, the highly influential paper of Artzner et al. [3] identified a set of natural properties that are desirable for a risk measure.
+Risk measures that satisfy these properties are termed coherent and have obtained widespread acceptance in finance and OR applications, among others.

-For sequential decision problems, such as MDPs, another desirable property of a risk measure is time consistency.
-A time-consistent risk measure satisfies a "dynamic programming" style property: if a strategy is risk-optimal for an n-stage problem, then the component of the policy from the t-th time until the end (where t < n) is also risk-optimal (see principle of optimality in [5]).
-The recently proposed class of dynamic Markov coherent risk measures [30] satisfies both the coherence and time consistency properties.
+When the optimization problem is sequential, such as when we would like to solve a Markov decision process (MDP), another desirable property of a risk measure is time consistency.
+A time-consistent risk measure satisfies a "dynamic programming" style property: if a strategy is risk-optimal for an n-stage problem, then the component of the policy from the t-th time until the end (where t < n) is also risk-optimal (see